p-mucha/Machine-Learning-for-W-Boson-LHC-Jets-Classification/README.md

 # Machine-Learning-for-W-Boson-LHC-Jets-Classification

-Note: This code is part of the code I wrote as my submission for the mini project from PHAS0056 Practical Machine Learning.
+Note: This code is part of the code I wrote as my submission for a project from PHAS0056 Practical Machine Learning.

 ## Introduction